doubleirish/OSCON_2015/README.md

 *   ### How to write a specification: Implementing a library in seven programming languages - James Saryerwinnie (AWS)

     In this talk, I'll show you how to write a straightforward specification that is easy to implement in any programming language.
 I'll do this by sharing the story of JMESPath, a query language for JSON that currently has implementations in seven languages, and the lessons learned in creating the JMESPath specification.
 You'll leave ready to write easy-to-implement specifications.

+    > Conor – suggests including examples in your spec, suggest also add tests in a language netral format like ABNF [http://jamesls.com/](http://jamesls.com/)

 *   00:27:53 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)